Benign prostatic hyperplasia

-Side Effects.
 Alpha-blockers can cause headache, and stuffy or runny nose.
 Alpha-blockers can reduce blood pressure, which may cause dizziness, lightheadedness, and fainting.
 Orthostatic hypotension, a sudden drop in blood pressure when standing, can occur and increases the risk of falling.
 Taking the medication close to bedtime can help reduce these side effects.

-Because of the reduced blood pressure side effect, do not take non-selective alpha blockers with the phosphodiesterase (PDE5) inhibitors used for erectile dysfunction [sildenafil (Viagra), tadalafil (Cialis), vardenafil (Levitra), or avanafil (Stendra)].
+Because of the reduced blood pressure side effect, do not take nonselective alpha blockers with the phosphodiesterase (PDE5) inhibitors used for erectile dysfunction such as sildenafil (Viagra), tadalafil (Cialis), vardenafil (Levitra), or avanafil (Stendra).
 Men who take selective alpha blockers may be able to use erectile dysfunction pills with guidance from a doctor.
 (Men may experience a decreased ejaculate while taking these drugs.
 However, erectile dysfunction is not a usual side effect of alpha-blockers, as it is with finasteride and dutasteride.)

 A special concern for tamsulosin, and other selective alpha-blockers, is that they are associated with a condition called intraoperative floppy iris syndrome (IFIS).
 IFIS is a loss of muscle tone in the iris that can cause complications during cataract surgery.
-Patients who are planning cataract or other eye surgery should be sure to inform their doctors prior to the surgery.
-IFIS appears more likely to occur with selective alpha-blockers than non-selective alpha blockers.
+People who are planning cataract or other eye surgery should be sure to inform their doctors prior to the surgery.
+IFIS appears more likely to occur with selective alpha-blockers than nonselective alpha blockers.

 Some research suggests that tamsulosin may double the risk for low blood pressure (hypotension) severe enough to require hospitalization.
 The risk appears to be highest in the first 8 weeks after starting or restarting treatment with the drug.

-The prostate gland contains an enzyme called 5 alpha-reductase that converts testosterone to another androgen called dihydrotestosterone.
-Drugs known as 5-alpha-reductase inhibitors (5-ARIs), block this enzyme and thus reduce dihydrotestosterone in the prostate thereby preventing prostate growth.
+The prostate gland contains an enzyme called 5 alpha-reductase, which converts testosterone to another androgen called dihydrotestosterone (DHT).
+Drugs known as 5-alpha-reductase inhibitors (5-ARIs) block this enzyme and thus reduce DHT in the prostate thereby preventing prostate growth.

 The 5-ARIs used for treating BPH are:

-Side Effects.
 Finasteride and dutasteride can cause erectile dysfunction, lowered sexual drive (libido), and ejaculation and orgasm disorders.
 These drugs can reduce the volume and quality of semen released during ejaculation.
 These sexual side effects may sometimes persist even after the drug is discontinued.
-(A positive side effect of finasteride is possible reduction of hair loss related to male hormones and, in some cases, hair growth in men with mild-to-moderate male pattern baldness.)
+(A positive side effect of finasteride is possible reduction of hair loss related to male hormones and, in some cases, improvement of hair growth in men with mild-to-moderate male pattern baldness.)

 Tadalafil (Cialis) is approved for treating BPH either alone or when it occurs along with erectile dysfunction.
 Tadalafil should not be used in combination with alpha-blockers without careful consideration and monitoring for excessive blood pressure lowering.
 Like all PDE5 inhibitor drugs used for erectile dysfunction, men who take nitrate drugs should not take tadalafil.